aalekseevx/hat/PROJECT.md

 - Player Y makes a mistake during explanation (e.g using words, which has the same root as the given one).
 Round ends instantly, Player X is fined with 1 point.
 - Any of the players give up.
 Then round ends instantly.

 In the end of the game final scoreboard appears.
 Here you can find all imnformation about final points, guesses, explanations and mistakes.
+For more details, read [this](http://thehat.ru/rules/) (on Russian).